 According to the National Park Service, Coffin visited England in 1864, “and was instrumental in the formation of an Englishman’s Freedmen’s Aid Society which contributed money, clothing, and other articles to newly freed African Americans.”
 He kept up the fight until the day he died.

-Visit the Levi Coffin House
+Visit the Levi and Catharine Coffin House

 Deemed a National Historic Landmark back in 1965, the Levi Coffin House is in excellent condition.
 A visit to the Wayne County attraction will help it all sink in.
 You can take a tour, listen to more stories, and see actual pieces of furniture that actually belonged to the Coffins.
 Isn’t that incredible?